wordofwarning/wordofwarning.org/current/2016-hazard/1-2/index.md

 <a href="https://www.outputarts.com/" target="_blank">outputarts.com</a> | @outputarts on Twitter, Facebook, Instagram and Vimeo.

 **un-earthed collective | *Inflated Hazard — dicing with dystopia***
-*Roll the dice, inflate the hazard...*
-Every generation has its defining threat: a world at war; nuclear holocaust; climate change; terrorism.
-A dystopian vision of the future; hazard on the horizon.
-The corporate media inflates these threats with sensationalism, while politicians and the state use fear as a political tool.
-What effect does this inflation of fear and the perception of risk have on us individually and collectively?
+*Roll the dice, inflate the hazard...*    Every generation has its defining threat: a world at war; nuclear holocaust; climate change; terrorism.
+The corporate media inflates these threats with sensationalism.
+What effect does this inflation of fear have on us?
+This playful, provocative performance invites the audience to roll giant inflatable dice in the street, allowing chance to dictate what follows then offering a chance to tell a different story.     *What happens next?
-How the story is told has an effect.
-This interactive intervention invites the audience to roll giant inflatable dice in the street, allowing chance to dictate elements of what follows, in stories of migration, climate change and war/terrorism.
-Participants then have a chance to tell a different story.
-This playful, provocative performance is an exploration of the stories of the hazards and threats of our times and how they shape us.
-Whether we are witnessing ecological collapse and social unravelling or transitioning to a more sustainable, conscious and connected society is up to you.
-We can choose whether we live our lives by a story that shuts us down with fear, or empowers us with hope and inspiration.
-*What happens next?
 You decide.*
-un-earthed collective is a collective of artists, researchers and activists working together to tell the untold stories of our times through film and live performance.
-nb timed performances plus ongoing installation.
+*Inflated Hazard* takes the form of a series of timed performances and an [ongoing installation](/current/2016-hazard/ongoing) with which you can interact.

 **Jin Bells | *Head in Hole 2016***
 Floating, completely still with my head buried in a hole in a wall… this meaningless action seeks to confront its audience, whether they are suspecting or not…